tgoel5884/tgoel5884/README.md

 Python.
 I am also an active competitive coder, and fond of Problem Solving.
 My next step is towards learning Data Science for Statistical Analysis and Machine Learning.

-- 🔭 I’m currently working on Machine Learning.
+- 🔭 I’m currently working on creating applications with JavaScript.
 - 🌱 I’m currently learning Cloud Computing.
-- 👯 I’m looking to collaborate on any Open Source Machine Learning Project.
+- 👯 I’m looking to collaborate on any Open Source Project.
 - 🤔 I’m looking for help with Application Development.
 - 💬 Ask me about anything.